charisseysabel/chysbl-blog/_posts/2018-02-17-accessible-colors-with-css-vars.markdown

 {% endhighlight %}

 ## Persist Configuration
 We have all the mechanism in place but whenever we refresh the page, the configuration is gone.
-At this point, I thought of using LocalStorage.
+At this point, I thought of using localStorage.
 Its a cheap and easy way to save the configuration.
-Caching is probably a better solution, but I have yet to learn that so I’ll stick with LocalStorage for now.
+Caching is probably a better solution, but I have yet to learn that so I’ll stick with localStorage for now.

-We also have to make sure that when the component mounts, it should check the LocalStorage first and apply the configuration if its available.
+We also have to make sure that when the component mounts, it should check the localStorage first and apply the configuration if its available.

 {% highlight javascript %}
 import React, { Component } from 'react';